 A New Business Model

-As part of our precision funeral platform, we have built the ChurchFunerals Direct Network, which is a network of licensed funeral homes, funeral directors and churches.
-By conducting funerals in local churches, we have stripped the brick and mortar expenses out of the cost of a traditional funeral.
+As part of our precision funeral platform, we have built the ChurchFunerals Direct Network, which is a network of top-notch licensed funeral homes and directors.
+Only the best-of-the-best are allowed into our network.

-And by using modern day inventions such as today’s transportation and technology, we have expanded the area served by each of the licensed funeral homes in our network in order to leverage their excess capacity.
-That means they get to do a lot more funerals every week, not just the one or two they had been doing.
+And by using modern day inventions such as today’s transportation and technology, we have expanded the area served by each of the licensed funeral homes in our network in order to leverage their available excess capacity.
+That means they get to do a lot more funerals every week over a much larger geographic service area.

-Because of their increased volume, they can charge significantly less per funeral and still earn more profit overall; all while conducting your traditional, full-service funeral in a church right in your own community.
-That means you'll get a traditional, full-service funeral that your loved one deserves, and often at a price that is less than the cost of cremation.
+Because of their increased volume, they can charge less per funeral and still earn more profit overall; all while conducting your traditional, full-service funeral in a church right in your own community.
+That means you'll get the traditional, full-service funeral that your loved one deserves for a lot less.

-So when death occurs don’t shortchange the memory of your loved one by skimping on a funeral, or worse, having them cremated.
+So when death occurs don’t shortchange the memory of your loved one by skimping on a funeral.
 Give them the traditional, full-service funeral that they deserve.
 Today, with ChurchFunerals Direct, it is the affordable option for your family.

-Because we are a platform for consumers and our purpose is to reduce the costs of complete full-service funerals, only a limited number of select funeral homes and funeral directors are admitted into our network.
+Because we are a platform for consumers and top-notch funeral homes, only a limited number of select funeral homes and funeral directors are admitted into our network.

 By consolidating the funeral market, we are grabbing market share and directing it to the excess capacity of select funeral homes in the ChurchFunerals Direct Network.
-The result for the consumer is a better funeral experience at a much lower cost, often less than half of what you would pay somewhere else.
+These funeral homes are the best-of-the-best and are capable of serving a larger market territory.
+The result for the consumer is a better funeral experience at a much lower cost.

-However, just because a particular funeral home is not a member of our network does not mean that it is a bad funeral home.
-It only means that you'll likely pay a lot more, often twice as much, for the same full-service funeral that you would get through ChurchFunerals Direct.
+However, just because a particular funeral home has not been allowed into our network does not necessarily mean that it is a bad funeral home.
+It only means that they may not be capable of handling a larger market area so you'll likely pay a lot more for the same full-service funeral that you would get through ChurchFunerals Direct.